DanielBoye/duckyshell/README.md

 # duckyshell

----
+## What is it

-A command line tool for the USB Rubber Ducky
+This program is a command line tool for flashing the USB Rubber Ducky with new payloads on the move!

-## How it should look

-I want the input "ducky" to be global as when downloading metasploit (msfconsole)

-~$ ducky

-(ducky) path /mnt/usb (can also do this globaly with a yaml file maybe?)
-(ducky) file /home/user/Downloads/file.txt
-(ducky) run

----

 ## Features